Identity theft

 Example of an identity theft crime: 1.
 The fraudster files tax return paperwork in the victim's name, claiming a refund.
 2. The IRS issues a refund to the fraudster.
 3. The victim submits their legitimate tax return.
 4. The IRS rejects the return as a duplicate.

-Identity theft, identity piracy or identity infringement occurs when someone uses another's personal identifying information, like their name, identifying number, or credit card number, without their permission, to commit fraud or other crimes.
-The term identity theft was coined in 1964.
-Since that time, the definition of identity theft has been legally defined throughout both the UK and the U.S. as the theft of personally identifiable information.
-Identity theft deliberately uses someone else's identity as a method to gain financial advantages or obtain credit and other benefits.
-The person whose identity has been stolen may suffer adverse consequences, especially if they are falsely held responsible for the perpetrator's actions.
+Identity theft, identity piracy or identity infringement occurs when someone uses another person's personal identifying information, such as their name, identifying number, or credit card number, without their permission to commit fraud or other crimes.
+Coined in 1964, the term identity theft has been legally defined in both the UK and the U.S. as the theft of personally identifiable information.
+Identity theft involves deliberately using someone else's identity to gain financial advantages or obtain credit and other benefits.
+The person whose identity has been stolen may suffer adverse consequences, especially if they are held responsible for the perpetrator's actions.
 Personally identifiable information generally includes a person's name, date of birth, social security number, driver's license number, bank account or credit card numbers, PINs, electronic signatures, fingerprints, passwords, or any other information that can be used to access a person's financial resources.

-Determining the link between data breaches and identity theft is challenging, primarily because identity theft victims often do not know how their personal information was obtained.
+Determining the link between data breaches and identity theft can be challenging, primarily because victims of identity theft often do not know how their personal information was obtained.
 According to a report done for the FTC, identity theft is not always detectable by the individual victims.
-Identity fraud is often but not necessarily the consequence of identity theft.
-Someone can steal or misappropriate personal information without then committing identity theft using the information about every person, such as when a major data breach occurs.
+Identity fraud is often, but not necessarily, the consequence of identity theft.
+Personal information can be stolen or misappropriated without being used to commit identity theft, such as when a major data breach occurs.
 A U.S. Government Accountability Office study determined that "most breaches have not resulted in detected incidents of identity theft".
-The report also warned that "the full extent is unknown".
-A later unpublished study by Carnegie Mellon University noted that "Most often, the causes of identity theft is not known", but reported that someone else concluded that "the probability of becoming a victim to identity theft as a result of a data breach is ... around only 2%".
-For example, in one of the largest data breaches which affected over four million records, it resulted in only about 1,800 instances of identity theft, according to the company whose systems were breached.
+For example, in a data breach involving the theft of payment card information, involving four million records and at the time one of the largest data breaches ever, the company claimed the breach resulted in only about 1,800 instances of identity theft.